-Greenwich Fertility is proud to be affiliated with NYU Fertility Center, a world-renowned innovator in the field of fertility preservation.
+Greenwich Fertility is proud to be affiliated with Yale Medicine, a world-renowned innovator in the field of fertility preservation.
 We offer egg and embryo freezing to patients in our conveniently located embryology lab at Greenwich Hospital.

 The History of Egg Freezing

 The process of freezing is not new to reproductive medicine.
 The technique of freezing sperm has been utilized for over 50 years.
 The freezing of embryos and their transfer to a woman’s uterus as an infertility treatment option has been performed with success since 1983 and is now considered a routine procedure throughout the world.
 The first baby born from a frozen egg occurred in 1986, and to date there have been over 2000 births resulting from frozen eggs worldwide.